 examining the procedures which we actually regard, implicitly or explicitly, as the rational ones for deciding ethical questions. (ibid.
 332)

-If we actually disqualify someone's ethical verdicts because she is ignorant of non-moral facts, failure to vividly imagine what something would actually be like, partiality, non-moral emotions, and inconsistency, this shows that we implicitly regard moral judgements as valid only when made by an omniscient, omnipercipient, impartial, dispassionate, consistent, but otherwise normal judge (ibid.
+If we actually disqualify someone’s ethical verdicts because of ignorance of non-moral facts, failure to vividly imagine what something would actually be like, partiality, non-moral emotions, and inconsistency, this shows that we implicitly regard moral judgements as valid only when made by an omniscient, omnipercipient, impartial, dispassionate, consistent, but otherwise normal judge (ibid.
 333–345).
 These are then the characteristics of the ideal observer.

 conceived to be not merely such as to elicit the appropriate ‘attitude’ … but rather such as to merit it.
 (McDowell 1985: 143)